Close Menu

 Digital images can contain metadata that reveals more than intended.

-• Disable Location Tagging: You should turn off location tagging in your camera settings to prevent geo-location data from being embedded in images.
+• Disable Location Tagging: Turn off location tagging in your camera settings to prevent geo-location data from being embedded in images.

-• Scrub Metadata: Before sharing photos online, use tools to remove or scrub metadata, ensuring that sensitive information isn’t inadvertently disclosed.
+• Scrub Metadata: Before sharing photos online, use tools to remove or scrub metadata to ensure sensitive information isn’t disclosed.

 Enable Full-Disk Encryption